craigmckeachie/workbook-5/notes/oo-notes.md

       - it will be parameterless (nothing passed into the constructor method)
       - it will call `super()` for you
     - if you write your own constructor(s)
-      - the generated default constructor is no longer there, you need to explicitly create it the parameterless constructor if you want one
+      - the generated default constructor is no longer there, you need to explicitly create the parameterless constructor if you want one
         - it will call `super()` for you
         - you should call `super()` in the first line before doing anything else
         - `super` can be called with any parameters (parameterless)
         - `super` can also call a parameterized constructor in the base class

+## Polymorphism

+Poly- many
+morph- change form

+You are holding

+### Method Overriding

+- You are defining a method in a base/parent class and then overriding it's implementation in the sub/child class.
+- You're choosing the method in the subclass over a method of the same name in the superclass
+  - the methods need to have a matching number and data type of parameters for the override to work

+### Method Overloading

+- Determines which method of the same name to use based on the number and type of parameters

 ---